My Stepmother Is an Alien

 Is My Stepmother Is an Alien (1988) worth watching?
 According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 5.7/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

-The success of any Comedy is often anchored by its ensemble, and My Stepmother Is an Alien features a noteworthy lineup led by Dan Aykroyd .
-Supported by the likes of Kim Basinger and Jon Lovitz , the performances bring a palpable realism to the scripted words.
+The performances in My Stepmother Is an Alien are led by Dan Aykroyd .
+The supporting cast, including Kim Basinger and Jon Lovitz , provides the necessary layers to the central narrative.

 Story & Plot Summary: My Stepmother Is an Alien

-Quick Plot Summary: My Stepmother Is an Alien is a Comedy, Science Fiction film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1988, My Stepmother Is an Alien is a Comedy, Science Fiction film directed by Richard Benjamin.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Dan Aykroyd.

 Story Breakdown